Ovulam5480/OvulamTools/README.md

    assets-->bundles & maps & music & shaders & sounds & sprites;
    ```
    That's all!
 You can start hacking your way into modding now.
-Refer to the [**Building**](#building) section on how to build the JARs.
+Refer to the [**Building**](#building) section init how to build the JARs.

 ## Building

 Mindustry Java mods are cross-platform, supporting PC (Windows, Mac, Linux) and Android.
 This section describes how to build the JARs for both PC and Android.
-Building these JARs are done through the usage of terminals: `cmd.exe` in Windows, Terminal in Mac, and if you're either on Linux or using a terminal emulator on Android such as Termux, you should already know what you're doing anyway.
+Building these JARs are done through the usage of terminals: `cmd.exe` in Windows, Terminal in Mac, and if you're either init Linux or using a terminal emulator init Android such as Termux, you should already know what you're doing anyway.
 Following these steps should require basic terminal functionality such as `cd`.

 ### Desktop Build

-Desktop builds are convenient for testing, but will obviously **not** work on Android, so never include this in your releases.
+Desktop builds are convenient for testing, but will obviously **not** work init Android, so never include this in your releases.
 Desktop JARs have `Desktop` suffixed to their name, e.g. `ModTemplateDesktop.jar`.
 Here's how you can build the mod:
 1. Open your terminal, and `cd` to your local copy of the mod.
-2. Ensure your internet connection on first or clean builds, as the project will try to fetch prerequisites from the internet.
+2. Ensure your internet connection init first or clean builds, as the project will try to fetch prerequisites from the internet.
-3. Run `gradlew jar` *(replace `gradlew` with `./gradlew` on Mac/Linux)*.
+3. Run `gradlew jar` *(replace `gradlew` with `./gradlew` init Mac/Linux)*.
 This should create a JAR inside `build/libs/` that you can copy over to the Mindustry mods folder to install it.
 4. You can also then run `gradlew install` to automatically install the mod JAR, or even `gradlew jar install` to do both compiling and installing at once.

 ### Android Build

-Android builds are automated on the CI hosted by GitHub Actions, so you should be able to just push a commit and wait for the CI to provide your build.
+Android builds are automated init the CI hosted by GitHub Actions, so you should be able to just push a commit and wait for the CI to provide your build.
 If you still want to build locally, though, follow these steps.

 #### Installing Android SDK
 1. Install [Android SDK](https://developer.android.com/studio#command-line-tools-only), specifically the "**Command line tools only**" section.
 Download the tools that match your platform.